-Vijay has published more than 400 papers in International Journals and Conferences, has co-authored and edited 10 books on Information Technology, Security, Networks and Distributed Systems and have held 3 patents.
+Vijay has published more than 450 papers in International Journals and Conferences, has co-authored and edited 10 books on Information Technology, Security, Networks and Distributed Systems and have held 3 patents.
 His research work over the years has contributed to the development of several successful secure commercial systems in the areas of Secure Distributed Applications, Secure Network Systems, Security Tools, Secure Mobile Systems as well as Cryptographic and Smart Card based Systems and secure financial, telecom and medical solutions.

-He has given over 40 Keynote Speeches at Academic International Conferences, and has given over 200 invited speeches in various acadmic and industrial symposiums and workshops.
-He has been a program committee member/chaired over 200 international conferences all over the world.
+Vijay has delivered over 48 Keynote Speeches at Academic International Conferences and over 230 invited speeches in various academic and industrial symposiums and workshops.
+He has been a program committee member or chaired over 200 international conferences.
 He is an Editorial Board member of several journals including the prestigious ACM Transactions on Information System Security (TISSEC) (USA), IEEE Transactions on Dependable and Secure Systems (TDSC), IEEE Transactions in Information Forensics and Security (TIFS), IEEE Transactions in Cloud Computing (TCC) (USA), International Journal of Information Security, Springer (Germany), Computer and Communication Security Reviews (UK) as well as IEEE Security and Privacy.